Alkem0s/Super-ML-Model/README.md

 # Predicting Machine Learning Model Performance from Dataset Characteristics

-A framework to predict the performance of various machine learning models—linear, non-linear, and tree-based—based on key characteristics of classification datasets.
+A project to predict the performance of various machine learning models—linear, non-linear, and tree-based—based on key characteristics of classification datasets.

 ---